MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-review-section-one.md

 ## What's next?
 Congratulations!
 You have finished the first section of Microsoft Flow Guided Learning.
 Regardless of how much experience you began with, we hope you now have a very clear picture of what Microsoft Flow is and how you can start creating flows.

-As you continuing learning about Microsoft Flow, here are some resources you should find useful on your journey.
+As you continue learning about Microsoft Flow, here are some resources you should find useful on your journey.

 ## Community and documentation
 - Dig deeper with the [Microsoft Flow documentation](https://aka.ms/q2613b)